 If you are overweight when you are diagnosed with chronic kidney disease, your doctor will likely recommend hat you lose some weight.
 Weighing more than you should is never a healthy thing – and it can be downright dangerous when your kidneys are always struggling.
 Some people choose to follow diet plans and exercise regimes (link here for more information on those), whereas some choose to hire a personal trainer and some like to do a mix of both.
 Whatever encourages the best results is usually the best way forward.

 Why is Losing Weight Important for Kidney Disease Patients?

 First, let’s look at the science behind being at a healthy weight if you have CKD.

-A 2013 study published by the Oxford University Press suggests that intentionally losing weight can help reduce proteinuria (abnormally high protein levels in the urine which can damage the kidneys) and normalize a patient’s GFR (glomerular filtration rate, which measures how well your kidneys are functioning).
+A study called, Effects of weight loss on renal function by Oxford Press, suggests that intentionally losing weight can help reduce proteinuria (abnormally high protein levels in the urine which can damage the kidneys) and normalize a patient’s GFR (glomerular filtration rate, which measures how well your kidneys are functioning).

 Another study conducted in 2013 at the University of Baltimore stated “Reductions in waist circumference and 24-hour urine phosphorus excretion may prevent chronic kidney disease (CKD) or slow its progression.”

 Unhealthy eating and not following your renal diet if you have kidney disease can make you feel very uncomfortable.
 Stomach pain and bloating are common for those that cheat on their renal diet.
 By sticking to the guidelines given to you by the doctor, you will not only lose weight, but you will feel better too!